Feargus O'Connor: National Land Company and the Petition of 1848

 That bears its produce for the hands that toil.

 The subscribers who got the land were chosen by ballot; they were to pay back with interest and ultimately all subscribers would be settled.
 O'Connor and Jones started The Labourer magazine to promote the project.
 Soon hundreds of working people were settled, and an outcry of opposition went up from the enemies of Chartism in the newspapers and in Parliament.
 Among the working people the Land Plan was very popular, O'Connor's assertion that the land was theirs meaning a great deal to them.

 In 1847 O'Connor ran for parliament and, remarkably, defeated Thomas Benjamin Hobhouse in Nottingham but the Land Plan ran into trouble.
 When he had taken his seat he proposed in The Labourer that the government take over the National Land Company to resettle working people on a large scale.
 Those Chartist leaders with whom he had quarrelled accused him of being "no longer a 'five-point' Chartist but a 'five acre' Chartist."
 O'Connor replied to his critics at a meeting in Manchester but the political elite was moving to crush O'Connor's Land Plan, declaring it illegal.

 In April 1848, a new Chartist petition was presented to Parliament with six million signatures.
 O'Connor accepted a declaration by the police that the Chartists could not march en masse with their petition from a mass meeting on Kennington Common.
 He made this decision to avoid bloodshed – he feared soldiers shooting down Chartists, as they had at Newport.
 An investigating committee in Parliament concluded that the petition contained not quite 2 million genuine signatures – it is unlikely, however, that the clerks could have counted this many signatures in the 17 hours they spent examining the petition.

 On 6 June 1848, the House of Commons investigation found that the National Land Company was an illegal scheme that would not fulfil the expectations held out to the shareholders and that the books had been imperfectly kept.

 A man under huge pressure, O'Connor began to drink heavily.
 In July 1849, the House of Commons finally voted on the People's Charter, and rejected it by 222 votes to 17.
 In 1850 O'Connor once more made a motion in favour of the Charter, but would not be heard.
-The tragedy that was O'Connor's story was nearing its end.